lowbontimp/stp-iris/README.md

 ## Self-controlling rate of connection
 [Guidelines for IRIS DMC services](http://ds.iris.edu/ds/nodes/dmc/services/usage/) are requiring no more than *5 concurrent connections* and no more than *10 connections per second*.
 Avoid running too many processes of `stp-iris.pl` simultaneously.
-Also, `stp-iris.pl` sleeps for a while when the averaged number of connections exceeds a threshold.
+`stp-iris.pl` sleeps for a while when the averaged number of connections exceeds a threshold.
 Removing or changing this part in `stp-iris.pl` needs carefulness.

 ## List of to do